Cray-HPE/uan-product-stream/docs/advanced/debug_config.md

 ### User Authentication Configuration (LDAP)

-The configuration of LDAP is dependent on having either the Customer Access Network configured or having a customer provided network configured that can route to the LDAP servers.
+The configuration of LDAP is dependent on having either the Customer Access Network configured or having a customer-provided network configured that can route to the LDAP servers.
 If the UAN only has the nmn0 interface active, there is no routing to networks outside the Cray EX system.

 ### External Filesystem Configuration